zkinsk/scrape-this/README.md

 - Stores selected info in a database for persistent retreival
 - Allows for comments/notes to be added to saved articles that are then accessible by everyone who visits the site

+**While viewing articles, make sure you scroll down - for a nice effect**

 ## Technologies: